 Changing the rules

-Before changing the park rules, you must consult with the park’s residents committee (if one exists) and consider their views.
+Before changing the park rules, the park operator must consult with the park’s residents committee (if one exists) and consider their views.

-Park rules can be changed after you give 14 days' written notice to all residents.
+Park rules can be changed after giving 14 days' written notice to all residents.

-Residents can apply to SACAT if they believe a park rule to be unreasonable.
+Residents can apply to SACAT if they believe a park rule is unreasonable.
 The majority of site residents living in the park must make a joint application.

 A residents committee can be set up to represent the common interests of park residents.

-If your park has at least 20 fixed term site agreements with residents, there must be a residents committee.
+There must be a residents committee if the park has at least 20 fixed term site agreements with residents.

 If there are fewer agreements in place, a residents committee is still recommended.

-If there is a residents committee, you must consult the committee and consider its collective views when changing park rules and reviewing the safety evacuation plan each year.
+If there's a residents committee, the park operator must consult the committee and consider its collective views when changing park rules and reviewing the safety evacuation plan each year.

-After a matter has been considered by the residents committee, it can be brought to your attention.
-You must consider the matter and provide a written response to the committee within one month, or a longer period if agreed to by the committee.
+After a matter has been considered by the residents committee, it can be brought to the park operator's attention.
+The park operator must consider the matter and provide a written response to the committee within one month, or a longer period if agreed.

 Committee members must be elected by residents from at least five different sites in the park to form a residents committee.

-All residents have a right to be a member of a residents committee, unless they are employed by you to help with the management of the park.
+All residents have a right to be a member of a residents committee, unless they're employed by the park operator to help with the management of the park.

-If more than one group claims to be the residents committee for the park, SACAT can make a determination so it is clear which group is the official residents committee.
-Either you or a park resident can apply to SACAT for an order of this kind.
+If more than one group claims to be the residents committee for the park, SACAT can make a determination so it's clear which group is the official residents committee.
+Either party can apply to SACAT for an order of this kind.